Football Speed Is Football Conditioning

 I don’t run athletes into the ground with laps and gassers.
 That’s not how football works.

-Football is not a steady-state sport—it’s repeat sprint demand under pressure.
+Football is not a steady-state sport.
+It's build on repeat sprint demand under pressure.

 We condition athletes by: